Jamie-Troup/timetable-generator/README.md

 -- How does it work?

-It creates a vector of Days, each Day containing a hashmap of chapter number - a vector of question numbers which will be completed that day.
-To display the timetable, you then iterate over this vector of days and print the question numbers (with their associated chapter).
+It creates a vector of Days, each Day containing a hashmap of chapter number - vector of question numbers which will be completed that day.
+To display the timetable, you iterate over the vector of days and print each chapter-question pair.

-To build this vector of Days, you supply the timetable with a fair amount of information including:
+To build the vector of Days, you supply the timetable with a fair amount of information including:

-a vector of how many questions are in each chapter, the order in which you would like the chapters completed, any questions you have already completed, any so called "problem questions" which cannot be completed in their respective chapter as they depend upon a future chapter etc.
+A vector of how many questions are in each chapter, the order in which you would like the chapters completed, any questions you have already completed, any "problem questions" (questions which cannot be completed in their chapter as they depend upon a future chapter)

-It then creates a hashmap of chapter number -> linked list of that chapter's questions.
-To accommodate the problem questions, it simply cuts them out of their linked list and pastes them onto the end of the chapter's linked list they depend upon.
+It creates a hashmap of chapter number -> head of linked list of that chapter's questions.
+To accommodate the problem questions, it cuts them out of their linked list and pastes them onto the end of the chapter's linked list they depend upon.

 -- To use

-Include "timetable.h" in your main.cpp, send the required info through to Timetable's constructor, then run build_timetable(), build_schedule() and print_schedule() to see your timetable.
+Include "timetable.h" in your main.cpp, send the required info to Timetable's constructor, then run build_timetable(), build_schedule() and print_schedule() to see your timetable.

 -- Is it as efficient as it can be?

-Almost certainly not.
-It even had a method to write the timetable to a semi colon delimited file at some point, but I took that out.
+I doubt it.